backdrop/backdrop-issues/procedures/docs/create-release-bug-fix.md

   - [ ] Double check if any changes were made to files outside the `core` directory
 - [ ] Update the front page download link on b.org (assign to jenlampton / klonos / stpaultim)
 - [ ] Tweet that a new release is out (assign to quicksketch / jenlampton / jimbirch)

-- If this is a security release:
+If this is a security release:
 - [ ] Publish Security Advisory on b.org (assign to serundeputy / quicksketch / jenlampton)
 - [ ] Mark the release node on b.org as a security release (assign to serundeputy / quicksketch / jenlampton)
+- [ ] Request CVE (assign to quicksketch)

 ## Post-release tasks